manwar/theweeklychallenge/content/blog/docker-secret.md

 ## Hard wired secrets
 ***

-Well, in this case, we just save the secrets in the configuration, not a good idea, though.
+Well, in this case, we save the secrets in the configuration, though it's not a good idea.

 Here is the configuration file, `docker-compose-open.yml`: